surya06ksp04/Festival-impact/README.md

 Evaluation Metric:
 - RMSE (Root Mean Squared Error)

+## Model Performance
+Test RMSE: 120.38

+RMSE measures the typical error between predicted uplift and actual uplift.

+Since the average uplift values are in the 300–400 range, an RMSE of 120 means the model is moderately accurate — good enough for trend predictions, but not for fine-grained forecasting.

 ## Event-Window Uplift (Observed Data)
 The raw festival vs. non-festival uplift % by region: